 - A backpack.
 You will need something in which to carry all your supplies.
-A small backpack, like the kind kids use for school, is the most efficient type of bag for this type of adventure, as it leaves your hands free for agate hunting.
+A small backpack, like the kind kids use for school, is the most efficient type of bag for agate hunting in Florence, as it leaves your hands free for agate hunting.

 - Water bottle/water.
 Staying hydrated is always important, especially when spending time outside in the sun.

 - Snacks.
 Taking an assortment of various healthy snacks, such as nuts and dried fruits, gives you access to nutrients while keeping you from going hungry.

 - Towel, dry shoes, socks, and clothes.
 Agate hunting along the beach can include getting wet in the ocean or streams that feed the ocean.
 If you are adventurous enough, you might wade through shallow waters to get to a great agate bed.

 Aside from the basic supplies, here are some other pieces of recommended equipment: